collierrgbsitisfise/serverless-bonk-template/README.md

 <h3 id="folders-schemas">schemas ✅</h3>

 Define request schemas by which ApiGateway will validate request.
 Also could be defined response schemas.
-All of them could be used in test and for [documentation](https://swagger.io/)
+All of them could be used in test or/and for [documentation](https://swagger.io/)

 <h3 id="folders-scripts">scripts 📜</h3>